In Britain, attempts to cut spending fuel angst over cherished state

 While the cuts have upset some voters and stoked tensions among senior members of Prime Minister David Cameron's coalition government, the debt mountain is still rising and Britain has lost its prized triple-A credit rating for the first time since it received the rating in 1978.

-For Chancellor George Osborne, the row over Britain's military horses shows the political dangers and limits of austerity just as he puts the finishing touches to his spending review announcement due on June 26.
+For finance minister George Osborne, the row over Britain's military horses shows the political dangers and limits of austerity just as he puts the finishing touches to his spending review announcement due on June 26.

 "In a department that has more horses than it has tanks, there are room for efficiency savings without affecting our overall military output," said Danny Alexander, Osborne's cabinet-level deputy at the Treasury.